 - Neck radiation can increase the later risk for underactive thyroid (hypothyroidism) and for thyroid cancer.

 - Radiation to the head and neck may also increase the risk for stroke.
 Some research suggests that adults who survived childhood Hodgkin disease have a 4 times higher risk of having a stroke than healthy people.

 - Radiation to the pelvic area may increase the risk for infertility, particularly for women.
 For girls and young women, doctors may recommend surgically moving the ovaries away from the path of the radiation, a procedure called ovarian transposition.

 Click the icon to see an image of hypothyroidism.

-This treatment involves removal and replacement of stem cells, which are produced in the bone marrow.
-This allows the patient to receive high-dose chemotherapy without destroying these important cells.
+Transplantation involves removal and replacement of stem cells, which are produced in the bone marrow.
 Stem cells are the early forms for all blood cells in the body (including red, white, and immune cells).
-Cancer treatments harm growing cells as well as cancer cells, and so the healthy stem cells must be replaced by transplanting them.
+Intensive cancer treatments harm stem cells as well as cancer cells, and so the healthy stem cells must be replaced by transplanting them.

-For Hodgkin’s disease, the most common type of transplant is an autologous procedure, using the patient’s own cells.
-An allogeneic transplant, using cells from a donor, is more risky for patients with Hodgkin’s disease and is generally used only when an autologous transplant has failed.
-Allogeneic transplants are sometimes used as treatments for non-Hodgkin’s lymphoma.
+For Hodgkin disease, the most common type of transplant is an autologous procedure, using the person's own stem cells.
+An allogeneic transplant, using cells from a donor, is more risky for people with Hodgkin disease and is generally used only when an autologous transplant has failed.
+Allogeneic transplants are sometimes used as treatments for non-Hodgkin lymphoma.
 They have a greater risk than autologous transplants for complications such as graft-versus-host disease.